nwihardjo/Java-Webscrapper/README.md

 Some of the unit tests use cached pages from both portals.
 Testing utilises Reflection method to unit test private functions (not a good practise i know).

 #### Documentation / javadoc

+[Here](https://nwihardjo.github.io/Java-Webscrapper/) for the latest javadoc.
+Or if you prefer compile it by yourself,

 - In project root directory, `./gradlew javadoc` to generate javadoc
 - Documentation is available at `./build/docs/javadoc/index.html`.